 Governance behind the scenes should also be reflected in the intranet pages and the overall structure itself.
 From clean, clear site design to easily navigable page layouts, menus, guides and content, the goal of intranet governance is ultimately to benefit each user.
 Purpose and function should be clear, as should the ownership of the elements and content featured within the system.
 Parameters for what is acceptable (and what is not) during use should also be clear.

-Elements of a Successful Intranet Strategy
+Related reading: 4 Phases of a Successful Intranet Adoption Strategy

-Your intranet governance strategy should effectively address intranet scope, roles, procedures and how decisions will be implemented.
-The main decisions pertaining to intranet content management that must be addressed at its outset include:
+The main decisions pertaining to intranet content management that must be addressed at the outset include:

 Intranet Governance Best Practices

-Clarify Intranet Focus and Purpose
+1. Clarify Intranet Focus and Purpose

 This foundational step is crucial for ensuring the success of the intranet as both a project and an ongoing journey.
 To achieve this, businesses should align their intranet strategy with the company's mission statement and consider how the intranet will enhance the workplace both socially and operationally.